Fully Transformer Networks for Semantic Image Segmentation: METHOD

 \subsection{Feature Pyramid Transformer}

 To generate finer semantic image segmentation, we propose a Feature Pyramid Transformer (FPT) to aggregate the information from multiple levels of the PGT encoder, as shown in Figure \ref{Framework}.
 Inspired by the spirit of convolution-based FPN \cite{FPN}, FPT is expected to fuse the semantic-level representations and spatial-level information into a high-resolution and high-level semantic output.
-It follows two simple principles.
-(1) the top-down connection first hallucinates higher resolution features by upsampling semantically stronger features, and then aggregates these features and spatially finer features whose activations are more accurately localized as it was subsampled fewer times; (2) each level feature is progressively upsampled by the spatial reduction transformer block \cite{PVT} and bilinear upsampling until it reaches $1/4$ scale, and then these multi-level and high-resolution representations are further fused by simple element-wise summation.
-These two principles enable our model to enhance the capability of fusing multi-level semantic features with different resolutions, which is essential for dense prediction tasks.